timklapdor/csulx/_posts/2016-07-19-reflective-journals.md

 #### Subject

-INF 530: Concepts and practices in a digital age
+INF530: Concepts and practices in a digital age

 #### Teaching staff